Skip Navigation

 To ensure paper based materials meet our sourcing requirements, we will place a preference on Forest Stewardship Council® (FSC®) certified materials.
 Additional certification schemes and verification mechanisms will be accepted provided they comply with the requirements of this policy.

-To evaluate compliance with our policy and map our supply chain we annually survey our suppliers with support from Rainforest Alliance, a trusted, international non-profit organization with 30 years of experience in forestry and responsible forest practices.
+To evaluate compliance with our policy and map our supply chain we annually survey our suppliers.
+Previously Colgate had worked with Rainforest Alliance for support of our assessment process and beginning in 2024 we are transitioning this work to Preferred by Nature.
 The survey responses are collected and analyzed along with documented evidence to validate supplier claims and categorize sourcing risk based on our policy requirements.
 Suppliers identified as noncompliant with our policy are categorized as high risk and are required to develop an action plan to achieve compliance.

 Working with Our Suppliers